 Woodbridge is a somewhat small town located in the state of Connecticut.
 With a population of 9,045 people and two constituent neighborhoods, Woodbridge is the 105th largest community in Connecticut.

 Woodbridge home prices are not only among the most expensive in Connecticut, but Woodbridge real estate also consistently ranks among the most expensive in America.

-Woodbridge is a somewhat ethnically-diverse town.
+Woodbridge is a very ethnically-diverse town.
 The people who call Woodbridge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woodbridge residents report their race to be White, followed by Asian.
-Important ancestries of people in Woodbridge include Irish, Polish, German, and Russian.
+Important ancestries of people in Woodbridge include Italian, English, Irish, German, and Polish.

 The most common language spoken in Woodbridge is English.
-Other important languages spoken here include Chinese and Tagalog.
+Other important languages spoken here include Langs. of India and Spanish.